marcpage/libernet/notes.md

 Messages are json files that describe from, to, cc, subject, and [bundle](#bundle-description) of message body.
 Messages are composed of two separate data blocks, the envelope and the carrier.
-The envelope is treated as [Small files](#small-file) and contains sender's signature, routing and general message headers.
+The envelope is treated as a [small file](#small-file) and contains sender's signature, routing and general message headers.
 The carrier is stored unencrypted, but may be compressed.
 Messages are sent by [matching](#data-matching) the message with the hash of "message:YYYY:MM:DD:public key identifier" in all lowercase.